TornadoRTX/TorDar/README.md

 - Q: Why is it that when I change my color table, API key, grid width/height settings, nothing happens after hitting apply?

   - A. As of right now, you must restart Supercell Wx in order to apply these changes.
 In future iterations, this will no longer be an issue.

-- Q. Is it possible to get dark mode?

-  - A. In Windows, make sure to set the flag `-style fusion` at the end of the target path of the .exe
-    - Example: `C:\Users\Administrator\Desktop\Supercell-Wx\bin\supercell-wx.exe -style fusion`
-  - A. In Linux, if you're using KDE, Supercell Wx should automatically follow your theme settings.

 - Q: How can I contribute?
   - A. Head to [Developer Setup](https://supercell-wx.readthedocs.io/en/stable/development/developer-setup.html) and [Contributing](CONTRIBUTING.md) to configure the Supercell Wx development environment for your IDE.
 Currently Visual Studio and Visual Studio Code are recommended, with other IDEs remaining untested at this time.